 Ten specialties were initially selected in 2013 because they were already covered by an audit that collected relevant data for the procedures, which provided data of a very high standard.
 In the second round of publications three further specialties have been included; lung cancer, neurosurgery and urogynaecology.

-Each specialty has decided which procedures to include, and what measure of mortality to show, based upon what is most relevant to their patients and what and how data are collected.
+Each specialty has decided which procedures to include, and what measure of mortality to show, based upon what is most relevant to their patients and what and how data is collected.

 An outlier is a consultant whose clinical outcomes data lies outside of the national average.
-This is not always a sign of poor performance, for example, a consultant taking on difficult cases which have on average higher mortality rate are expected to be an outlier.
+This is not always a sign of poor performance.
+For example, a consultant taking on difficult cases which have on average a higher mortality rate is expected to be an outlier.

-Where someone is an outlier, it is common practice that the results are reinvestigated to understand what the issues are and how to deal with them.
+Where someone is an outlier, it is common practice that the results are reinvestigated to understand any issues and how to deal with them.

 Where data is not available

 In some instances data will not be available for the performance of a consultant.
-The may be because:
+This may be because:

 - Data on the procedures that the consultant carries out for that specialty may not be collected by the national clinical audit.